asanetargoss/equilinox_guides/performance/memory.md

 Equilinox is a game made with Java.
 It comes with its own version of Java, but that version won't work for this guide.
 You will need a standalone version of Java 8 from Oracle.
 Make sure you get the 64-bit version. (unless your OS is 32-bit, but that is highly unlikely).
 If you already have installed standalone Java, you should be good to go.

-If you want to squeeze the last drop of performance, you may have success installing a different version of Java.
+The version of Java recommended above is a safe choice.
+Depending on your needs, you may have success installing a different version of Java.
 This carries its own risks, and is beyond the scope of this guide, but is discussed in the Appendix.

 ### Step 2: Locate Java and Equilinox